250 miles on the road to recovery

 ‘WE WILL NOT FORGET YOU’

 As Wilson underwent counseling, she also sought additional therapy through physical activity.
-A friend suggested the Unity Tour, a group of law enforcement officers who make the trek to the national memorial every year during Police Week to raise awareness for cops who have died in the line of duty.
+A friend suggested joining the Unity Tour, a group of law enforcement officers who make the trek to the national police memorial every year during Police Week to raise awareness for cops who have died in the line of duty.